 Autism Spectrum Disorder (ASD) is a developmental disorder that causes issues with communication, social, verbal, and motor skills.
 The most important thing to know about autism is that it is a spectrum disorder, meaning its affects vary from person to person.
 No two people with autism have the same symptoms.
 Symptoms generally appear in the early stage of childhood before the age of three.
 Symptoms can vary from mild to severe.
-Oftentimes, Autism (ASD) can be accompanied with other difficulties such as intellectual disabilities, motor and coordination issues, and physical health problems, such as sleep disorders or gastrointestinal issues, and attention deficit hyperactivity disorder (ADHD).

 If you do find yourself noticing some developmental differences in your child, early intervention has proven to be one of the most effective strategies to raising a child with autism.
 The American Autism Association is happy to walk you through getting the proper resources, and we also recommend that you read through our Autism Parent Starter 100 Day Kit, which will help guide you through the process.

 The American Autism Association has an abundance of information and resources offered to anyone interested in learning about autism spectrum disorders (ASD), including Asperger’s Syndrome, and it’s symptoms.
 Please visit our Autism Resources page for further information, or contact us on our Autism Help Hotline for any questions you may have.

 Early Signs & Symptoms

 - Delays in development of spoken language.

 - Responds to a question by repeating it, rather than answering it.

 - Lack of appropriateness in verbal and non behavior.

 - Lack of ability to develop peer relationships.

 - Lack of apparent social and emotion reciprocity.